 Mission creep, as Wikipedia continues, “is usually considered undesirable due to the dangerous path of each success breeding more ambitious attempts, only stopping when a final, often catastrophic, failure occurs.”

 Blasphemy, you say.
-Is not your editor supposed to be the epitome of schedule discipline and restraint when it comes to productivity?
+Is not Early to Rise’s editor supposed to be the epitome of scheduled discipline and restraint when it comes to productivity?

 Well, yes, and I take the responsibility of being a good example to our readers very seriously.
 Hence the need for an intervention.

 My most recent experiment was based on an idea that Matt Smith and I have been discussing for a long time.
-I call it the Device-Free Day.
+I call:

-The experiment was run on a Sunday.
-I didn’t use a computer or turn on my phone on for almost 36 hours (from Saturday afternoon to Monday morning).
-No email, no text messages, no checking NFL scores online.
+The experiment was run on a Sunday, when I did not use a computer or turn on my phone on for almost 36 hours (from Saturday afternoon to Monday morning).
+No email, no text messages, no checking MLB scores online.
 Nothing.
-It was wonderfully liberating.
-I plan to do this at least once per month.
+It was wonderfully liberating, and now I plan to do this at least once per month.

 One of them was the educational and entertaining, Daily Rituals, by Mason Currey.
 I love this book.
 It’s an amazing anthology of the daily habits kept by famous authors, painters, and composers from history.
 Many of them exhibited strange and wonderful behavioral quirks.
 Some were extreme disciplinarians, others were substance abusing, obsessive-compulsive geniuses that drank themselves to death or at least suffered from wild excesses.
 Many of them make my habits look downright normal.